 Arizona Diminished Value Claims

-If your vehicle was damaged in an accident, it’s value has decreased by more than just the repair cost.
-Arizona diminished value claims provide a way to recover the lost resale value of your vehicle.
-The law in Arizona allows an insurance company to consider lost resale value when evaluating property damage claims after a motor vehicle accident ever since the Arizona Court of Appeals ruled on Oliver v Henry in 2011.
-In this case the court ruled Oliver should be paid the almost $10,000 his vehicle lost in resale value.
+If your vehicle was damaged in an accident – especially if it suffered frame or structural damage – it has lost value.
+Even if fully repaired following an accident, you might find you are out thousands of dollars when ready to sell or trade in.
+Arizona diminished value claims provide a way to recover the lost value of your vehicle.
+Law in Arizona allows an insurance company to consider lost resale value when evaluating property damage claims from motor vehicle accidents following the Arizona Court of Appeals ruling on Oliver v Henry in 2011.
+In this case, the court ruled Oliver should be paid nearly $10,000 his vehicle lost in resale value.

 Unfortunately, insurance companies rarely offer to pay diminished value claims and never without being prodded.
-Vrana Law Firm is one of the few Arizona law firms that represent clients for just a diminished value claim.
-If you were injured in the accident we can represent you for your injury claim as well.
+Vrana Law Firm is one of few Arizona law firms that represent clients for only a diminished value claim.
+If you were injured in the accident, we can represent you for your injury claim as well.

 In July I was hit by a car while bicycle commuting to work.
 I had a lot of questions about whose fault it was considering I was on the wrong side of the road and they had run a stop sign.
 Kel took his time to explain to me the differences in laws between cities and my rights.
 He helped me come to the conclusion that my best bet going forward was not to use an attorney.
 I appreciate his honesty and help finding the solution that made the most sense for my situation. -Ian